keboola/developers-docs/extend/generic-extractor/jobs/children.md

 **Important:** Once you run into using placeholders with the same property path, their order becomes important.
 This is because the property path is used as the name of an additional column in the extracted table.
-Because the property path is `id` in all cases, it will lead to the column `parent_id` in all cases and therefore it will get overwritten.
-With the above configuration, the following `item-detail` table will be produced
+Because the property path is `id` in all cases, it will lead to the column `parent_id` in all cases, and therefore it will get overwritten.
+With the above configuration, the following `item-detail` table will be produced:

 |id|code|name|parent_id|
 |---|---|---|---|
 |345|PA10|Pick Axe|345|
 |456|TB20|Tooth Brush|456|

 where the `parent_id` column refers to the `1:item-id` placeholder.
-If you would use this placeholder configuration,
+If you used this placeholder configuration:

 {% highlight json %}
 {